What are the types of home health care?

 - Less Structure and Socialization Than a Facility: Home care does not have the activities, variety of people, and socialization that long-term-care facilities provide.

-How much does home health care cost?
+How much does home health care cost in 2022?

 The cost of home care is dictated by: